mahsank/pi-router/README.md

 zip dosfstools bsdtar libcap grep rsync xz file git curl bc
 ```

 Other distributions should work but not tested.
-Feel free to give `PiRouter` a spin on your favorite distro and let me
+Feel free to give `pi-router` a spin on your favorite distro and let me
 know the results.

 ## Router-Config